CANADA STOCKS-TSX futures fall on weaker oil prices

-June 9 (Reuters) - Canada’s main stock index futures fell on Tuesday, as oil prices were pressured by a stronger dollar and oversupply concerns.
+June 15 (Reuters) - Canada’s main stock index futures fell on Monday, as oil prices slumped on concerns over a second wave of COVID-19 infections.

-OPEC+ on Saturday agreed to extend record cuts of 9.7 million barrels per day (bpd) until the end of July.
-Saudi Arabia, however, later said it, Kuwait and the United Arab Emirates would not extend cuts of 1.18 million bpd they are currently making on top of that OPEC+ target.
+Oil prices dropped as new coronavirus infections hit China, Japan and the United States, adding to concerns that a resurgence of the virus could hit a recovery in fuel demand.

 COMMODITIES AT 7:00 a.m.
 ET